realpython/realpython-blog/2015/2015-04-27-scaffold-a-flask-project.markdown

 ### Refactor

 Now we need to refactor the script a bit to check for errors first.
-I suggest grabbing the code from the [refactor](https://github.com/realpython/flask-scaffold/releases/tag/refactor) tag and then comparing the diff between that script and the previous tag's [script](https://github.com/realpython/flask-scaffold/releases/tag/summary) since there are a number of small updates.
+I suggest grabbing the code from the [refactor](https://github.com/realpython/flask-scaffold/releases/tag/refactor) tag and then comparing the [diff](https://github.com/realpython/flask-scaffold/commit/f06a5968cba894a3ebac41b60282eb22c96eea99) since there are a number of small updates.

 **Make sure you use the updated script from the [refactor](https://github.com/realpython/flask-scaffold/releases/tag/refactor) tag before moving on.**